arthasyou/pg-rs/crates/pg-core/README.md

 ## Usage

-This crate is typically used together with `pg-sdk` which provides business logic.
+This crate is typically used together with `pg-tables` which provides business logic.

 ```rust
 use pg_core::{DatabaseConfig, DatabaseManager};